javaplus/DockerKubesDojo/labs/docker_intro.md

 Now you will need to run the nginx container with the '-v' option and replace the "/some/content" with the path to the **folder** containing your newly created HTML.
 NOTE: the example from hub.docker.com doesn't add the -p (publish port) option, so if you use it as is, you won't be able to access your nginx container... so add the "-p 8080:80" option to it along with the new volume option.

-NOTE: When you run the command the first time with a volume option, Docker will prompt you to ask you if you want to share the folder with Docker.
+NOTE: When you run the command the first time with a volume option, Docker will prompt you to ask you if you want to share the folder with Docker (excludes Docker Toolbox).
 So, watch for a pop-up to ask you to share the folder.
 Also, if you are on Windows, you are best to run this command from the basic command prompt or powershell.
 Using something like git bash can confuse things since it typically expect linux style paths.

+NOTE: For volume mounts in windows, if you continue to receive errors for invalid volume specification, try using linux style paths instead.
+E.g use `/c/Users/me/test_files:/usr/share/nginx/html/mine` instead of `C:\Users\me\test_files:/usr/share/nginx/html/mine`

 Also, be aware of the docker run syntax...
 ```
 docker run [OPTIONS] IMAGE [COMMAND] [ARG...]

 ```